CyreneAI/rag-mcp/README.md

 ## 📚 RAG MCP

-This repository contains the RAG MCP (Retrieval-Augmented Generation Multi-Channel Platform) server, a specialized microservice within the Multi-Agent Bot system.
+This repository contains the RAG MCP (Model context protocol) server, a specialized microservice within the Multi-Agent Bot system.
 Its primary function is to provide tools for interacting with a vector database (ChromaDB) to perform Retrieval-Augmented Generation (RAG).
 This allows agents to query custom knowledge bases and retrieve relevant information to enhance their responses.

 ## ✨ Features